GoogleForCreators/web-stories-wp/readme.txt

 = 1.26.0 =

-* New feature: support for changing page advancement settings per individual page.
 * New feature: support for taking over editing from another user.
 * Bug fixes and performance improvements.

-= 1.25.1 =

-* Fixes an issue with an incorrectly shown compatibility warning in the checklist.
-* Fixes template insertion from the dashboard
-* Fixes a couple of edge case issues around media uploads & trimming.

 == Upgrade Notice ==

+= 1.28.0 =

+This release includes support for page-level page advancement settings and toggling layer visibility.

 = 1.27.0 =